 - 1/4 teaspoon oregano

-- In a large mixing bowl, mash the beans until you have a thick paste with some whole beans (or larger pieces) left.
+2. In a large bowl, use a potato masher to mash one cup cooked beans until you have a thick paste with some whole beans (or larger pieces) left.

-- Add the spices, ground oats, egg, onion and hot sauce to the bowl with the mashed black beans and combine well.
+3. Add the spices, ground oats, egg, onion, and hot sauce to the bowl with the mashed black beans and combine well.

-- Add the sweet potato and feta (if using) and gently fold in, careful not to mash the sweet potato.
+4. Add the diced sweet potato and feta and gently fold in, careful not to mash the sweet potato.